dbactual/thomaspaine-www/content/aboutpaine/burying-thomas-paine.md

 Date: Sun Jan  11 09:08:51 EDT 2015

-A critique of J.C.D.
-Clark’s article, “Thomas Paine: The English Dimension” (an essay in the Selected Works of Thomas Paine, Shapiro and Calvert, eds., Yale U. Press, 2014)
+**A critique of J.C.D.
+Clark’s article, “Thomas Paine: The English Dimension” (an essay in the *Selected Works of Thomas Paine*, Shapiro and Calvert, eds., Yale U. Press, 2014)**

 By Gary Berton
-Secretary, Thomas Paine National Historical Association Coordinator, Institute for Thomas Paine Studies
+Secretary, Thomas Paine National Historical Association
+Coordinator, Institute for Thomas Paine Studies

 > “Slander belongs to the class of dastardly vices.
 It always acts under cover.
 It puts insinuation in the place of evidence, and tries to impose by pretending to believe.”
 Thomas Paine